 Purchase Already purchased?
 Sign in to take this course »

-See how massage therapy can help clients by understanding the signs and symptoms, and understand the underlying causes of stress and the way it affects the body.
+Learn how massage therapy can help relieve stress by understanding the signs and symptoms, the underlying causes, and the way it affects the body.
 Get tips on marketing the benefits of massage to clients struggling with stress.

 Better understand stress, its effects, symptoms and usual populations.
 Learn about the role massage therapy can play in a stress management plan, including recent research on the benefits of massage that will aid you in marketing to a stress-plagued clientele.
 When you finish this course you will be able to: